influxdata/docs-v2/content/influxdb/cloud-serverless/_index.md

 **InfluxDB 3.0** is InfluxDB's next generation that unlocks series limitations present in the Time Structured Merge Tree (TSM) storage engine and allows infinite series cardinality without any impact on overall database performance.
-It also brings with it native **SQL support** and improved InfluxQL performance.
+It also brings native **SQL support** and improved InfluxQL performance.

 View the following video for more information about InfluxDB 3.0: